Oxford-Data-Processes/rtg-automotive/README.md

 THINGS TO TEST IN PRODUCTION:

-Test initially with one small store.

-Then test with store and RTG.
+Then test with small store and RTG.
+Then with all stores.